 |Kenny Speirs was a founder member of the Scottish Borders based John Wright Band – considered to be one of the most popular and successful folk bands in the UK, Holland, Germany and Denmark.
 February 2002 however, is the start of a new career for Kenny, with the formation of a new band and a solo career.
 He will concentrate on his band Real Time, in addition to performing as part of a duo and occasionally as a solo performer.Kenny’s career over the years has encompassed a wide and varied range of musical styles – he has from an early age played West Coast, pop / rock and acoustic folk music.
 Kenny has also carved out a career as a solo performer, singing traditional Scottish songs, many from the beautiful Borders country in which he lives.
 He has also turned his hand to writing his own songs and instrumentals.|

-Since 1979 Kieran Halpin has recorded eleven albums.
-He is a successful songwriter with many of his songs recorded by other artists and performed in clubs, pubs and concert halls throughout the world.
+To date Halpin released 22 CD’s.
+He was a successful songwriter with many of his songs recorded by other artists and performed in clubs, pubs and concert halls throughout the world.
 Kieran’s albums are eagerly awaited by fans and media alike and never fail to generate superlatives.

 Whilst a Kieran Halpin album is always something to look forward to, few will argue that it is live on stage where Kieran really makes his mark.
 Passionate, powerful, intimate and intense, he is impossible to ignore.